-As one of my favorite fall and winter healthy slow cooker recipes, our Crockpot Chicken Chili is so easy to put together.
+This Crockpot Chicken Chili is so easy to put together, and made completely in the slow cooker!
 Plus, this easy chicken chili is packed with protein, fiber, and so much good flavor!

 That’s right!
 AncestryDNA is able to tell you which parts of your DNA can influence your sensory and appearance traits.
 Think about how you perceive sweets compared to others and how thick your hair is.
 These traits all come at least partly from your DNA!